cea-ethz/digital-technologies-reuse-interoperability/README.md

-This repository contains the open materials supporting the paper:
+This repository contains materials supporting the paper:

 **“The interoperability of digital technologies for the reuse of the building stock: A systematic literature review.”**